katzueno/addon_duplicate_pageversion/README.md

 # Duplicate Page Version Job - duplicate all pages of your concrete5 site

-This is very simple add-on to duplicate page versions of all pages.
+This is very simple add-on to duplicate page versions of all pages of concrete5 CMS.
+I'm not sure what you can do with this job.... but it should come in handy.

 When you install this add-on, it will add a very simple but **dangerious** job to erase all draft pages in your site.